Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

 An important application of the Extension Lemma is Lemma~\ref{LemmaFFSNorm} which describes a formula for the \emph{depth} of a free factor system with respect to the partial ordering $\sqsubset$, together with various properties of depth (the depth of an element of a partially ordered set is the length of the longest ascending chain starting with the given element).
-Depth of free factor systems will be applied in several ways later in the paper, including in a dimension formula for relative free factor complexes (see Proposition~\ref{PropTempDimFF}).
-Of more central importance, in Section~\ref{SectionSubgraphComplexity} bounds on depth are used to derive topological and metric properties of free splittings and their fold paths, and in Section~\ref{SectionFSU} these bounds are translated into properties of free splitting units along fold paths.
+Depth of free factor systems will be applied in several ways, including in a dimension formula for relative free factor complexes (see Proposition~\ref{PropTempDimFF}) and in the construction of a Lipschitz projection $\FS(\Gamma;\A) \mapsto \CFFS(\Gamma;\A)$ (see Section~\ref{SectionFFConnected}).
+Of more central importance, in Section~\ref{SectionSubgraphComplexity} bounds on depth will be used to derive topological and metric properties of free splittings and their fold paths, and in Section~\ref{SectionFSU} these bounds are translated into properties of free splitting units along fold paths.